-Entering the Program is voluntary.
-In addition to an outstanding academic record, students are expected to have leadership characteristics, academic commitment and self-reliance.

-- 1. Students of Associate or Bachelors degrees are eligible. - 2.
-Freshmen must have an index from 5% to 10% above the GAl of students admitted the preceding academic year. - 3.
-Regular students with an average index of 3.5 or more may seek admission to the program if they comply with the requirements for freshmen, without taking their GAI into consideration. - 4.
-All applicants must complete an application for admittance to the program. - 5.
-Applications must be accompanied by at least three references from their high school of origin or professor of the university. - 6.
+- 1. Joining the Program is voluntary.
+Students are expected to have an excellent academic record, along with demonstrated leadership qualities, a strong commitment to academics, and self-reliance. - 2.
+Students pursuing an Associate or Bachelor's degree are eligible. - 3.
+Regular students with an average GPA of 3.5 or higher may apply for admission to the program. - 4.
+All candidates must submit an application to be considered for admission to the program.
+Additionally, they must include an essay reflecting on their college experience, goals, reasons for joining the program, and future plans. - 5.
+Applications must be accompanied by at least three references from university professors. - 6.
 Applicants will attend an interview with the director of the Honors Program Steering Committee.